Video Game Cruelty Punishment

 Other / Unsorted

-It's not a part of the code, but when you kill people without reason in Mitadake High they will label you an RKer (random killer) and you are either banned from that server or so very dead.
+- It's not a part of the code, but when you kill people without reason in Mitadake High, they will label you an RKer (random killer) and you are either banned from that server or so very dead.

-In Judge Dredd: Dredd Versus Death, killing random civilians loses you points for the level.
+- In Judge Dredd: Dredd vs. Death, killing random civilians loses you points for the level.
 Lose enough points and the Special Judiciary Service ("Who watches the Watchmen?
 We do.") turn up to gun you down.
 Amusingly, they show up in places they shouldn't even have access to, including the final mission on Deadworld, an evil alternate universe populated by the undead.

 - In Half-Minute Hero, if you try to short-change the Time Goddess in "Hero 30", she takes away all of your equipment after a set time, making it near impossible to clear the level.

-In Madden NFL, if you attempt to run up the score to a ludicrous degree (hundreds of points, which is possible with low difficulty and money plays), the game will flash a warning begging you to stop scoring or else you'll "break the game."
+- In Madden NFL, if you attempt to run up the score to a ludicrous degree (hundreds of points, which is possible with low difficulty and money plays), the game will flash a warning begging you to stop scoring or else you'll "break the game."

-In the NCAA Football series, there is an actual penalty for doing so: you will lose sportsmanship points if you do things considered unsporting, like running up the score or going for it on fourth down instead of punting when you have the lead.
+- In the NCAA Football series, there is an actual penalty for doing so: you will lose sportsmanship points if you do things considered unsporting, like running up the score or going for it on fourth down instead of punting when you have the lead.

-In the Light Gun Game / Rail Shooter part of Die Hard Trilogy, if you kill any cops or SWAT officers, the game will display the message "Major Disaster" and they will turn against you.
+- In the Light Gun Game / Rail Shooter part of Die Hard Trilogy, if you kill any cops or SWAT officers, the game will display the message "Major Disaster" and they will turn against you.

-In Paperboy, if you damage a customer's house, they will cancel their subscription.
-If you lose enough customers, it gives you a Non Standard Game Over screen with the words "Paperboy Fired".
+- In Paperboy, if you damage a customer's house, they will cancel their subscription.
+If you lose enough customers, it gives you a Non-Standard Game Over screen with the words "Paperboy Fired".

-Eridan in Homestuck, in the Land of Wrath and Angels, took it upon himself to kill all the angels.
+- Eridan in Homestuck, in the Land of Wrath and Angels, took it upon himself to kill all the angels.
 Despite the fact that they did not drop Grist, indicating that rather than enemies, the angels were the innocent citizens of the world (like the salamanders in the Land of Wind and Shade, or the crocodiles in the Land of Heat and Clockwork).
 The angels, which only died after minutes of sustained fire from Eridan's high-level weapon, proceeded to swarm him at all times once he began killing them (much like the classic chickens in The Legend of Zelda).